 I thought that the performance should be good since nalgebra

 is optimized for such kind of scenarios.
-But the benchmark shows that is much slower than I expected.
+But the benchmark shows that it is much slower than I expected.
 I guess reimplementing it in numpy

 would be much faster :(